 The Liver Bird (pronounced Lye-ver Bird) is the iconic symbol of our native city of Liverpool, England.
 It is encircled by the first letter of our surname.
 The date of 1948 is the year we were both born and 1968 was when our family began.
 The laurel wreath represents aspiration, peace and service.
 The laurel leaves rising up from the two interlocked leaves at the foot represent the rising generations who will follow.

-The Otterson and Berry families came together in Liverpool in 1968.
-The Otterson history was mostly in County Durham, and their connections extend deep into that part of England as well as into Norfolk and Suffolk.
-The Berry roots were in Liverpool and Ireland, and their lines reach into the English Midlands and Cornwall.
+The Otterson and Berry families came together in Liverpool, England, in 1968.
+The Otterson history was mostly in County Durham, England, and their connections extend deep into the counties of Norfolk and Suffolk.
+The Berry roots are in Liverpool and Ireland, and their lines reach into the English Midlands and Cornwall.

-This website explores the origins of both families, but makes no effort to reproduce extensive family trees, or document family relationships with lots of dates and places and charts.
-For anyone looking for that, you can find it all on Otterson-Berry Tree 2019 on Ancestry.com.
-If you don't have an Ancestry.com account, leave us your email and request a link, and we'll send you a guest invitation so you can log on for free.
+This website explores the origins of dozens of families who are the Otterson and Berry ancestors, but makes no effort to reproduce extensive family trees, or document family relationships with lots of dates and places and charts.
+If you are looking for that, you can find it all on the free site at FamilySearch.org or on Ancestry.com.

 We hope you find something of interest here, and if you do, please let us know.
 We'd be glad to hear from you on the Comments page.
 Email addresses are never shared.